 - Twain wrote to President-elect James Garfield (who he had campaigned for), requesting a favor for Frederick Douglass, who was about to lose his position as Marshal of the District of Columbia: "I offer this petition with peculiar pleasure and strong desire, because I so honor this man's high and blemishless character and so admire his brave, long crusade for the liberties and elevation of his race.
 He is a personal friend of mine, but that is nothing to the point; his history would move me to say these things without that, and I feel them too."
 Douglass received a federal appointment after Twain sent this letter.

 - Twain sponsored, financially and otherwise, other African Americans throughout the 1880s until his bankruptcy in 1894.
 Twain supported Warner T. McGuinn through Yale Law School until he graduated in 1887.

 - In 1882, Twain contributed to the financial needs of theology student, A.W.
 Jones, studying at Lincoln University in Philadelphia.

 - Twain supported Tuskegee University by serving as co-chair of a major fundraiser in 1906.

-- On October 6, 1871, Twain’s love of gospel music inspired him to support Fisk University Jubilee singers in their travels through the U.S. and abroad.
+- On October 6, 1871, Twain's love of gospel music inspired him to support Fisk University Jubilee singers in their travels through the U.S. and abroad.
 Taking the entire contents of the University treasury with them for travel expenses, the singers hoped that they could raise enough money by giving concerts to keep their debt-ridden school open.
-They so electrified audiences that they travelled throughout the United States and Europe, moving audiences to tears.
+They so electrified audiences that they traveled throughout the United States and Europe, moving audiences to tears.
 Their performances were attended by such notable people as William Lloyd Garrison, Wendell Phillips, Ulysses S. Grant, William Gladstone, Mark Twain, Johann Strauss, and Queen Victoria.

 - Twain also served as vice-president of the American Chapter of the Congo Reform Association.